UniMath/agda-unimath/src/orthogonal-factorization-systems/orthogonal-factorization-systems.lagda.md

         ( is-orthogonal-factorization-system L))
 ```

-## Projections for orthogonal factorization systems
+### Components of a orthogonal factorization system

 ```agda
 module _